We offer four levels of 10-week Japanese courses over the whole academic year:

 You can enrol on this course if you:

-- have completed the Post Beginner course with us, have some knowledge of Japanese and/or have a GCSE or similar qualification.
+- have completed the Post Beginner course with us, are at the A1 level of the CEFR or are at a similar level.

 Or if you can: